aeternity/aepp-prototypes/base-aepp/onboarding.md

 ![2.13-id_manager-onboarding-visit_dashboard.jpg](screens/2.13-id_manager-onboarding-visit_dashboard.jpg)

-In the case that the user manually opened the Identity Manager, the user can visit the dashboard
+In the case where the user manually opened the Identity Manager, she can go back to the dashboard.

 ## Next
 [Jump to: Proof of Aexistence](proof-of-aexistence.md)